 You’ve got the diet under control (aside from a cheeky sweet treat here and there), have skipped the last few Friday night drinks, and are making friends with the treadmill at the gym.
 But you just can’t seem to shift those last few kilos and you don’t know why.
 The answer might be as easy as hitting the snooze button (finally! some health advice that’s easy to follow!)

-Does a missed hour or two of sleep really affect us that much?
+Is a missed hour of sleep really a big deal?

 How does poor sleep affects our eating habits?

-A lack of sleep can waver even the strongest willpower, putting paid to plans of healthy eating and a session at the gym.
-Research consistently shows that a lack of good quality sleep results in health problems from weight gain, obesity, depression and even has links to chronic disease.
+A lack of sleep wavers even the strongest willpower; putting paid to plans of healthy eating and a session at the gym.
+Research consistently shows a lack of good quality sleep results in health problems from weight gain, obesity and depression.
 It can affect our eating habits in some of the following ways.

 1. Hormonal effects

 An increasing body of research is starting to show a lack of sleep can affect the hormones that control hunger.
 Sleep-deprived individuals show higher levels of ghrelin and lower levels of leptin.
 Ghrelin is a hormone that stimulates our appetite, while leptin is a hormone that reduces our hunger signals.
 The changes in hormone levels has the effect of making us feel more hungry and less satisfied when we do eat.

 Being awake for longer means more opportunity to eat.
 If you are awake several hours longer than normal, it is likely you will eat more food.
 Research from the University of Pennsylvania’s Perelman School of Medicine found that a group of participants who went to bed at 4.00am ate 550 more calories compared to the group of participants who went to bed at 10.00pm.